NatalieC15/Coding/README.md

 Before selecting an LRG of interest, use LRG_1 as a verification of the code.

 ## Future considerations
-- Have an automated process to extract XML files from the LRG website.
+- Have an automated process to extract XML files from the [LRG website](https://www.lrg-sequence.org/index.html), rather than having to manually download them.
+This is likely to eliminate the likelihood of introducing human error.
 -

 ## Authors